Treasury Bonds at Vanguard

 Treasury Funds

-To locate Treasury-focused funds at Vanguard, go back to the Products & Services menu and select mutual funds.
-On the fund page, you can search across mutual funds and ETFs using filters such as asset class.
-Browse the list to identify funds that invest in Treasury securities.
+To find Treasury funds available for trading at Vanguard, go back to the Products & Services tab once again.
+This time, select the link in the drop-down window for mutual funds.
+On the fund page, you can perform a search for mutual funds (and ETFs) filtered by criteria such as asset class.
+Scan through the results to find Treasury funds.

 Vanguard Treasury Fees and Minimums